 The rules on what you need to do when a group enters your venue have changed.
 You must ask every customer or visitor to scan the NHS QR code using their NHS COVID-19 app, or provide their name and contact details, not just a lead member of the group.

 Your safety is our priority and we want to keep our city as safe as possible.
-The Norfolk County Council has released two business toolkits to help you reopen your business safely this spring.
+The Norfolk County Council has released two business toolkits to help you reopen your business safely this summer.
 Translated materials for staff or customers who do not speak English as their first language are also included.

 - Toolkit for businesses - issue 1 - how you can reduce the risk of transmitting the virus on your premises